-Crime Victim Compensation Program
+Crime Victims Compensation Program

 If you or someone you love is having difficulty coping with the long-term effects of a violent crime, please call our toll-free Crime Victims Assistance Line for more information about compensation and other statewide victim services: 1-800-228-3368 (Voice) 1-877-398-1130 (TTY).

-For more information about the Crime Victim Compensation Program, or to have a Crime Victim Compensation Application mailed to you, please call 1-800-228-3368 (Voice) 1-877-398-1130 (TTY).
+For more information about the Crime Victims Compensation Program, or to have a Crime Victims Compensation Application mailed to you, please call 1-800-228-3368 (Voice) 1-877-398-1130 (TTY).